browserengineering/book/book/forms.md

 This is definitely "minimal" HTML, so it's a good thing our browser will insert implicit tags and has some default styles!
-You can test it out by running this minimal web server and, while it's running, direct your browser to `http://localhost:8000/`, `localhost` being what your computer calls itself and `8000` being the port we chose earlier.
+You can test it out by running this minimal web server and, while it's running, direct your browser to `http://localhost:8000/`, where `localhost` is what your computer calls itself and `8000` is the port we chose earlier.
 You should see one guest book entry.

-Note that as you debug debug this web server, it's probably easier to use a real web browser instead of the toy one you're writing.
-That way you don't have to worry about browser bugs.
-But this server should support both real and toy browsers.
+It's probably better to use a real web browser, instead of this book's toy browser, to debug this web server.
+That way you don't have to worry about browser bugs while you work on server bugs.
+But this server does support both real and toy browsers.

-It should be possible for visitors to write in the guest book.
-That's going to require the browser sending the server a `POST` request, and forms are the easiest way to do that.
-So, let's add a form to the top of the page:
+We'll use forms to let visitors write in the guest book:

 ``` {.python file=server}
 def do_request(method, url, headers, body):